AkinAguda/ffmpeg.wasm/apps/website/docs/overview.md

 `ffmpeg.worker` downloads WebAssembly code (`ffmpeg-core`) from CDN and initialized it in WorkerGlobalScope.
-For any input video file you would like to process, you need to first populated them inside ffmpeg-core File System and also read result from `ffmpeg-core` File System once it is done.
+For any input video file you would like to process, you need to first populate them inside ffmpeg-core File System and also read result from `ffmpeg-core` File System once it is done.

 If you are using a multi-thread version of `ffmpeg-core`, more web workers will